 It is much easier to tell a story about individual product.

 Even if you create unsuccessful content, you will still be able to mitigate the damage by creating something better.

 You might even refer to it as putting all your eggs in one basket.

-This is a great approach for companies that have numerous products or tend to improve/change product on constant basis (as we have seen with Apple).
+This is a great approach for companies that have numerous products or tend to improve or change products constantly (remember the Apple, example?)

 In this case, there is simply no point in promoting something or creating an emotional bond with a consumer if you are just going to break it up in the near future.

 Unlike product storytelling, you have to be very careful with brands.

 There is no safety net in this case.